haryoa/nexula/README.md

 pip install nexula
 ```
 The installation above will not install deep learning packages.
-If you want to use Deep Learning, install `pytorch` and `torchtext` manually.
+If you want to use Deep Learning, install `pytorch` ,  `torchtext`, and `pytorch-lightning` manually.

 ## Overview
 This library want to overcome the needs on searching the code of several